microsoft/SynapseML/docs/onnx.md

 [ONNX](https://onnx.ai/) is an open format to represent both deep learning and traditional machine learning models.
 With ONNX, AI developers can more easily move models between state-of-the-art tools and choose the combination that is best for them.

-MMLSpark now includes a Spark transformer to bring an trained ONNX model to Apache Spark, so you can run inference on your data with Spark's large-scale data processing power.
+SynapseML now includes a Spark transformer to bring an trained ONNX model to Apache Spark, so you can run inference on your data with Spark's large-scale data processing power.

 ## Usage

-1. Create a `com.microsoft.ml.spark.onnx.ONNXModel` object and use `setModelLocation` or `setModelPayload` to load the ONNX model.
+1. Create a `com.microsoft.azure.synapse.ml.onnx.ONNXModel` object and use `setModelLocation` or `setModelPayload` to load the ONNX model.

     For example: